Email image popup

 One of the most important parts of moderating an online community is having clear, relevant guidelines that all community members know about.
 In general, community guidelines will cover issues like how members treat each other, what expectations are for sharing and creating content, and occasionally information on community business practices (e.g. how to get a refund if you're unhappy with your community membership).

-The guidelines are vital for creating a shared understanding of what’s expected.
 If you want more information on creating community guidelines, we wrote a guide in this post.

-2. Educate people on the rules
+2. Educate members on the rules

-If you've created community guidelines, you also need to make sure your members actually know about them.
 If one of your members violates a guideline they didn't know about, you can still deal with it.
 But it can be harder.

 Here are some best practices for how to educate your members about community guidelines.